 Creating ‘cat-specific’ music

-Hampton and colleagues built on previous work which showed that felines are responsive and remain responsive to the sound of music even when, for example, they are under general anesthesia.
+Hampton and colleagues built on previous work that showed that felines are responsive and remain responsive to the sound of music even when, for example, they are under general anesthesia.

 In addition, Hampton and team used earlier studies to determine and deliver “cat-specific” music, or music that felines tend to prefer.
 Cats prefer music made with cat vocalizations, according to the studies cited by the authors; they also have their own favorite tempos, and prefer natural vocal frequencies.